 If the clothes are still in good condition, donate them or do a clothing swap with your SilverSneakers pals.
 Otherwise, search online for clothes recycling options in your area.
 Some cities offer recycling for clothes and shoes.

 Green Idea #6: Shorten Your Post-Workout Shower

 The average shower eats up roughly five gallons of water every minute, according to Boston University.
 Reduce waste by cutting just a couple of minutes—and 10 gallons of water—off your usual post-workout shower.

 Save time by making sure you bring all your necessities into the shower.
 Use even less water by saving your daily shower for after your workout and turning off the water while you lather up.

 Green Idea #7: Choose Eco-Friendly Fitness Equipment

 In the market for a new treadmill or indoor bike?
 Look into sustainable, recycled, or refurbished equipment options.
-Iron Company offers refurbished equipment, but your local equipment shop should be able to help you find green models that suit your needs.
+Your local equipment shop should be able to help you find green models that suit your needs.

 Or take advantage of fitness tools you might already own.
 For example, grab a sturdy chair for these chair exercises for older adults.
 You can also use a chair for support in many SilverSneakers LIVE classes.

 SilverSneakers members can access live fitness classes and wellness workshops through SilverSneakers LIVE.
 See the latest schedule and RSVP for classes here.

 Not a member?
 If you have a Medicare Plan, it may include SilverSneakers—at no additional cost.
 Check your eligibility instantly here.